4 Ways to Evaluate your Machine Learning Model: Cross-Validation Techniques (with Python code)

 Let’s quickly understand what stratified sampling is and how is it different from random sampling.

 Suppose your data contains reviews for a cosmetic product used by both the male and female population.
-When we perform random sampling to split the data into train and test sets, there is a possibility that most of the data representing males is not represented in training data but might end up in test data.
+When we perform random sampling to split the data into train and test sets, we might not represent most of the male data in the training set, which could end up in the test data.
 When we train the model on sample training data that is not a correct representation of the actual population, the model will not predict the test data with good accuracy.

 This is where Stratified Sampling comes to the rescue.
-Here the data is split in such a way that it represents all the classes from the population.
+Here, the data splits to represent all the classes from the population.

 Let’s consider the above example which has a cosmetic product review of 1000 customers out of which 60% is female and 40% is male.
 I want to split the data into train and test data in proportion (80:20).
-80% of 1000 customers will be 800 which will be chosen in such a way that there are 480 reviews associated with the female population and 320 representing the male population.
-In a similar fashion, 20% of 1000 customers will be chosen for the test data ( with the same female and male representation).
+80% of 1,000 customers equals 800, chosen to include 480 reviews from the female population and 320 from the male population.
+Similarly, we will select 20% of 1,000 customers for the test data, maintaining the same female and male representation.

 Stratified K-Fold